wazo-platform/wazo-doc/source/system/dhcp/dhcp.rst

 Changing default DHCP gateway
 =============================

-By default, the XiVO DHCP server uses the XiVO's IP address as the routing address.
+By default, the Wazo DHCP server uses the Wazo's IP address as the routing address.
 To change this you must create a custom-template:

 #.
 Create a custom template for the :file:`dhcpd_subnet.conf.head` file::